Amitabhchaurasia/Bllood4All/README.md

     <h3>bloodDataInput--This Sevice is for adding new user , or donor , it have only one api</h3>
     <ul>
 <li>http://localhost:8081/blood</li>
 </ul>
+<h5>and to cheek what parametr it takes , vist bloodDonor.java file path of file is src/main/java/bloodDataInput</h5>
     </td>
   </tr>
 </table>